BaalskultXLIX/BaalskultXLIX/README.md

 ## Hi there 👋
-I’m BaalskultXLIX and i can not programming
+I’m BaalskultXLIX and i can't program.

 <!--